 After your fixed asset account, put in an account for accumulated depreciation.
-This is always a negative number on the balance and is directly related to your fixed assets since that is what you are depreciating.
-Do not leave any space for any other accounts between fixed assets and accumulated depreciation.
+It is always a negative number on the balance and is directly related to your fixed assets since that is what you are depreciating.
+Do not leave any space for any other accounts between fixed assets and the accumulated depreciation.
 You may have accumulated depreciation for more than one fixed asset.
 You can depreciate your buildings, vehicles, business equipment, and so on.

 The liabilities category is where you keep track of your company's debt obligations or what your company owes or may owe in the future.
 You may want to start numbering the liabilities section with 2000.
 Just like with the assets category, you want to follow the traditional form of the balance sheet in developing the liabilities section of the chart of accounts.
 You will have a current liabilities section and a long-term liabilities section.

 The current liabilities section will include short-term debt accounts like accounts payable, the account where you will record what you owe your suppliers.
 It also will include your accrual accounts, which include what you owe in payroll taxes and sales taxes.
 You also will have an account for accrued wages.
 You might also have a current liability account for credit cards payable and short-term loans payable.

 In the future, you may incur some long-term debt such as a mortgage.
 You should include space in your chart of accounts for other long-term debt accounts.